How To: Make People Think You’re a Bigger Deal Than You Actually Are

 Get a fake assistant: I mean, who really knows if “your name + asst @gmail.com” actually goes to your assistant or to you?
 Have your “assistant” schedule meetings with your client’s assistant.

 Get your own domain: Okay seriously—get your own domain, or a variation of your name if that’s not available.
 It’s usually around $10-$20 per domain (assuming your name isn’t Madonna) and about $10 to add five email addresses.
 That’s plenty for you and your “assistant” @yourname.com.

 Grasshopper: We love this service because it makes any roaming cell phone look like it’s connected to a big fancy phone system.
-For around $10 per month, you can link multiple cell phones to the same “landline,” which is easily managed online.
+Link multiple cell phones to the same “landline,” which is easily managed online.
 You can even set up an internal directory for redirecting all of your calls.

 Business cards: Now that you have your domain name and fancy phone line, spring for business cards.
 Yes, they’re still important even with LinkedIn, Facebook, Twitter, what have you.
 It’s easy to do with the plug-and-chug business card creator on FedEx’s website, or one of many other sites (like MOO).
 Spring for the slightly more expensive premium paper ones—after all, the perception is so worth it.

 Uber for car service: Once your “assistant” has set up your meetings and you’re armed with your business cards, get this easy, text-on-the-go car service to pick you up as you’re walking out.
 It’s about the same price as a cab but gives off a “big deal” vibe like no yellow cab can.

 Meetings in hotel lobbies: If you don’t have an actual office, setting up meetings in high-end hotel lobbies is a great way to go for glam office space on the cheap.
 Get a carafe of coffee in the lounge and set up camp for meetings bootcamp—it’s classier than Starbucks and costs about the same.